-Checking if a directory exists or not can be easily done with the script below
+Checking if a directory exist or not can be easily done with the script below

-if [ -d "$DIRECTORY_PATH" ]; then # If the $DIRECTORY_PATH exists, code inside the block will get executed fi
+if [ -d "$DIRECTORY_PATH" ]; then # If the $DIRECTORY_PATH exist, code inside the block will get executed fi

-if [ ! -d "$DIRECTORY_PATH" ]; then # If the $DIRECTORY_PATH does not exists, code inside the block will get executed fi
+if [ ! -d "$DIRECTORY_PATH" ]; then # If the $DIRECTORY_PATH does not exist, code inside the block will get executed fi

 Note that a the code inside the